facebook/react-native-website/docs/react-native-gradle-plugin.md

 ### `nodeExecutableAndArgs`

 This is the list of node command and arguments that should be invoked for all the scripts.
-By default is just `[node]` but can be customized to add extra flags as follows:
+By default is `[node]` but can be customized to add extra flags as follows:

 ```groovy
 nodeExecutableAndArgs = ["node"]